Radical Hospitality – Can Altay

 3/10/2014, Lungomare, Bolzano

-The artist’s talk on 3 October 2014 is the beginning of a long-term project in which Can Altay will be engaging with the region of South Tyrol.
+The artist’s talk on 3 October 2014 was the beginning of a long-term project in which Can Altay engaged with the region of South Tyrol.

-The theme of the residency is ‘Radical Hospitality’ and the guest is invited to scrutinise, interrogate and engage with issues surrounding hospitality.
+The theme of the residency was ‘Radical Hospitality’ and the guest has been invited to scrutinise, interrogate and engage with issues surrounding hospitality.
 In this context, hospitality denotes the temporary condition of relational and social space, while also implying the negotiation of power relations.

 Generally speaking, the theme can be thought as: